YelSecurity/Yel-CSRF-tool/README.md

 This is Chrome extension for detecting CSRF vulnerabilities.

-POST and GET request supported.
+POST and GET request are supported.